MarvinMarss/PipeSeq/README.md

 If needed, use fix.gtf.py to correct annotation errors.

-Uninstalling the Environment
+Removing the Environment from PC
+To completely remove all installed programs and settings, follow these steps.

 1. Open PowerShell as Administrator
+Press Win + X → select Windows PowerShell (Admin) or Terminal (Admin).

-2. Remove WSL and Python:
+2. Uninstall WSL and Ubuntu

-powershell
+Paste the following in PowerShell:

+# Uninstall installed Python
 winget uninstall Python.Python.3.12

+# Uninstall all Python packages
-pip uninstall -y PyQt6 pandas numpy scipy seaborn matplotlib pyDESeq2 wsl --uninstall
+pip uninstall -y PyQt6 pandas numpy scipy seaborn matplotlib pyDESeq2

+pip uninstall statsmodels

+# Uninstall WSL
+wsl --uninstall
-Wait for uninstallation to complete.
+Wait for the uninstallation to finish.

+3. Remove all Ubuntu settings and environments
+After that, to delete all Ubuntu settings and environments, open PowerShell (Admin) again:

-3. Confirm Ubuntu is fully removed:
+Make sure Ubuntu is completely removed.

-powershell

-wsl --unregister Ubuntu
+4. Remove Python environment in Ubuntu
-4. If using a Python virtual environment in Ubuntu:
+If you used a Python virtual environment, run the following commands:

-bash
+# Deactivate the environment
 deactivate

+# Remove the isolated Python environment
 rm -rf ~/pipeseq_env
-5. Remove all installed packages/tools in Ubuntu:
+5. Remove all installed packages and tools in Ubuntu

-bash
+# Uninstall all installed packages
 sudo apt purge -y python3-venv build-essential zlib1g-dev \
   libbz2-dev liblzma-dev libncurses5-dev libncursesw5-dev \
   libcurl4-openssl-dev libssl-dev libsqlite3-dev wget curl \
   git unzip samtools hisat2 stringtie libgl1 libxkbcommon-x11-0

+# Clean up the system
 sudo apt autoremove -y
 sudo apt clean
-6. Remove PipeSeq files and configs:
+6. Remove PipeSeq files and settings

-bash
+To completely remove everything related to the pipeline, delete the following folders and files:

+Delete the folder with genomes and annotations if it was downloaded.

+Delete settings.json if you want to reset all settings:

 rm -rf ~/pipeSeq/settings.json
+Delete all intermediate files (e.g., result and log folders):

 rm -rf ~/pipeSeq/results
 rm -rf ~/pipeSeq/logs
+7. Delete the PipeSeq program folder (if locally installed):

 rm -rf ~/pipeSeq
-7. Uninstall SRA Toolkit (if installed):
+8. Uninstall SRA Tools

-powershell
+If you installed the SRA Toolkit, you can remove it with:

 winget uninstall SRA.SRA-Toolkit
-8. Fully clean up WSL and Ubuntu (if no longer needed):

-powershell
+9. Clean up the environment
+If you're no longer going to use WSL and Ubuntu:

+# Unregister Ubuntu from Windows
 wsl --unregister Ubuntu
 Support
-For issues or questions, contact: alexnerezenko@gmail.com
+alexnerezenko@gmail.com